Shahzebqazi/Asus-Z13-Flow-2025-PCMR/Docs/Troubleshooting Guide.md

 # Z13 Troubleshooting (Consolidated)

-This content now lives in the unified `Docs/User Guide.md` under “Troubleshooting (short)” and “Extended Troubleshooting”.
+This is the canonical troubleshooting reference for the Z13 installer and system.
+The user guide now links here for detailed commands and recipes.

 Start here:

-- `Docs/User Guide.md` → Troubleshooting (short)
-- `Docs/User Guide.md` → Extended Troubleshooting
+- Common symptoms and quick checks are summarized below
+- For installation problems, see Installation Issues
+- For hardware problems, see Hardware-Specific Issues

-If something is missing, open an issue to add it to the user guide.
+If something is missing, open an issue to add it here.

 ## (Deprecated sections below)